JuliaMolSim/MolSSI_workshop/1_juliaintro.md

 - Welcome to the REPL

 > Julia's REPL (Read-Eval-Print Loop) is an interactive command-line interface that allows users to execute Julia code in real time.
-It supports multiple modes, such as the default mode for executing Julia code, the package manager mode (accessed by pressing `]`), shell mode (accessed by `;`), and help mode (accessed by `?`).
-The REPL is a powerful tool for experimenting with code, managing packages, and quickly accessing documentation or system commands within the same session.
+It provides a convenient way to experiment with code, test functions, and explore the language's features.

     - In VSCode, go to the search bar and type `Julia: Start REPL` to start the REPL.
     - In your terminal, type `julia` and hit Enter to start the Julia REPL.

 - Customization of the REPL
     - Add [`OhMyREPL`](https://github.com/KristofferC/OhMyREPL.jl) to your Julia environment by running `] add OhMyREPL` in the REPL.
-    - Modify the `startup.jl` file:
+    - Customization:
         The `startup.jl` file in Julia is an optional file that can be used to execute custom code every time a Julia session starts.
 It can be useful for setting configurations, loading frequently used packages, or defining custom functions.
             - Location of startup.jl on Different Systems:
                 - Linux/macOS: